-Care must be exercised when replacing the return spring or the starter cord.
+Care must be exercised when replacing the return spring, starter cord or the drive disc spring.
 Wear protective glasses and protective gloves.

 Changing a broken or worn starter cord

 Loosen the screws that hold the starter against the crankcase and remove the starter.